BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Wire gauge

 Wires carrying electrical current will get warm due to their low, but finite resistivity.
 A bigger diameter (lower gauge) wire has a lower resistivity and can carry more current before the enclosing plastic will melt.
-You don't want your electrical wires to short-circuit (fire hazard) hence wires and cables have a maximum current they can carry safely before getting too hot.
+Without the enclosing plastic, wires will short-circuit.
+You don't want a short-circuit in your house (fire hazard), hence wires and cables have a maximum current they can carry safely before getting too hot.
 This maximum current is called: *rated amperage*.
 Make sure the rated amperage of the cable connecting the heating elements to your mains exceeds the current drawn by the element.
 Ask your local electrician or hardware store when unsure.

 In the US and Canada diameters of electrical wires are standardized in the American Wire Gauge (AWG).
 Bigger diameter wires get a lower number.
 Typical 14-gauge wires and cables can carry 15A of current, 12-gauge can carry 20A.
 In Europe and most of the rest of the world, electrical wires are specified by their cross-sectional area measured in square millimeters (mm<sup>2</sup>).
 For instance, the 3 and 5 wire cables we sell at BrewPi consist of 2.5mm<sup>2</sup> wires and have a rated amperage of 16A.